• Skip to main content

 Spread, pour and dip it just like tomato ketchup to give your favorite dishes a touch of sweetness and tang.
 The creamy color adds a unique shade to the presentation, although you can dye it red to resemble the store-bought version.

-Banana ketchup ingredients prepped on concrete style background.
+Banana ketchup ingredients prepped and labeled.

 Maria Orosa, who studied food chemistry, is the creator of Banana ketchup.
 This sweet condiment has its roots in a tomato shortage/banana abundance in the Philippines.
 Maria had a strong desire for her nation to use products already available instead of relying heavily on imports such as tomatoes.